redeyes/redeyes/README.md

 Unfortunately, that's just not possible.

-A request handler is just a function, and when you compose two request handlers, the result is another function.
-All information on the derivation of a function is sucked into a black hole (unless you dive into the unsafe, murky world of reflection, which some frameworks do!).
+A web service is just a function, and when you compose two functions, the result is another function.
+All information on the *derivation* of a function is sucked into a black hole (unless you dive into the unsafe, murky world of reflection, which some frameworks do!).

-Semantics are gone, all that's left is a function, which can tell you its domain and codomain, but nothing else.
+Semantics are gone, and all that's left is the function, whose type can tell you the domain and codomain, but nothing else.

-This loss of information, of the semantics of what the user is doing, turns out to have *rippling effects* downstream.
+This loss of information turns out to have *rippling effects* downstream.

-### Handlers
+### Internal Code

-Without semantics, users are forced to implement things like `OPTION` themselves, which means  code contains duplication.
+Without semantic information, users are forced to implement things like `OPTION` themselves, which means the code contains duplication.

 Not duplication of code, per se, which is easily factored out, but duplication of *information* &mdash; which is a less-recognized, but no less egregious form of duplication.

-This happens any time when the HTTP standard implies that supporting one thing also implies supporting something else.
+This happens anywhere the HTTP standard implies that supporting one thing also implies supporting something else.

 ### Documentation

-Most web APIs created are consumed by the public, or at least by engineers who didn't develop them.
-They're consumed in a variety of languages, ranging from Javascript front-ends to Haskell back-ends.
+Most web services are consumed by the public, or at least by engineers who didn't develop them.
+They're consumed in a variety of programming languages, ranging from Javascript front-ends to Haskell back-ends.

 You really can't choose what languages or technologies the consumers of your API use.

-As a result, the most successful APIs are ones that have been well-documented.
+As a result, the most successful APIs are ones that have been *well-documented*.

 Unfortunately, documenting a service also involves its own form of duplication.

-Your code is already expressing the fact that you support an HTTP GET method with such and such a path, and which requires some content type and produces another.
+Let's say you write a handler to support HTTP GET with such and such a path, which requires some content type and produces another.

-Why should you have to replicate that information in English, when at some level, the same information is already encoded into your program?
+If you want to document this service, you'll have to replicate the exact same information in English!
+Why should you have to do that, when the information is already encoded into your program?

 Indeed, documenting APIs, and keeping that documentation accurate and in sync with the code base, remains one of the biggest pains of developing and maintaining web APIs.

-It was a big pain at SocialMedia.com, the company where I developed BlueEyes, and it was an even bigger pain at Precog, the next company I started.
+It was a big pain at SocialMedia.com, the company where I initially developed BlueEyes, and it was an even bigger pain at Precog, the next company I started.
 Countless weeks were spent writing and re-writing documentation when we changed the API, and yet more time was spent helping customers track down problems caused by missing or inaccurate documentation.

 ### Client Libraries